Digital radio in the United Kingdom: DAB+

 DAB+ is a major upgrade to DAB.
 It is not backwards compatible.
 The main difference is the use of the more efficient HE-AAC which doubles the number of stations up to about 20 in one bouquet.
 Most European countries quickly adopted DAB+ between 2015 and 2019.
 Only a small number of DAB-only receivers had been sold before which became worthless.
 In the UK, with the early success of DAB, the situation is different.
 In 2020, about half of the stations use DAB+, mostly new services, while the BBC and the big commercial stations continue to use the old DAB standard.
 DAB+ was first tested in the United Kingdom in 2013 before regular services were launched in 2016.
 The United Kingdom Government had previously ruled out any transition from DAB to DAB+ for the foreseeable future, a decision backed by the radio industry and the Department for Culture, Media and Sport.
 The chief executive of the DRDB, Tony Moretta, mirrored the calls by the radio industry and experts not to adopt DAB+ in the UK.
-In an interview with the TechRadar website in 2009, he stated that DAB+ was a "red herring" and may not be introduced in the UK for the foreseeable future due to the growing number of digital radio sets currently being sold and used in the future which cannot decode and therefore access DAB+ stations.
+In an interview with the TechRadar website in 2009, he claimed that DAB+ was a "red herring" and may not be introduced in the UK for the foreseeable future due to the growing number of digital radio sets currently being sold and used in the future which cannot decode and therefore access DAB+ stations.
 Independent radio analyst Grant Goddard also stated that there was an economic decision not to adopt DAB+ for both the industry and consumers.

 Despite opposition aired to the government regarding the introduction of DAB+ in the United Kingdom by the industry and experts, Ofcom began testing DAB+ on the Brighton Experimental ensemble in January 2013 for a period of one month.
 In March 2014, the BBC announced that it would undertake a trial of DAB+ in the UK later in the year and on 1 September 2014, Folder Media began a four-month trial of DAB+ on the North East Wales and West Cheshire ensemble.

 In early 2016, two new stations launched DAB+ services on the Portsmouth trial multiplex.
 Sound Digital, operators of one of the national multiplexes, launched three full-time broadcasting DAB+ services on 29 February 2016.
 Since then a number of stations have launched on DAB+ or switched from DAB to DAB+.
 As of September 2016, there were over 30 DAB+ stations being broadcast in the UK.
 In March 2017 the Brighton multiplex became the UK's first to only broadcast DAB+.

-The Department of Culture, Media and Sport published minimum specifications for digital radio receivers in the UK in February 2013 which states that a receiver sold in the UK must be capable of decoding a DAB+ stream of up to 144 capacity units.
+The Department for Culture, Media and Sport published minimum specifications for digital radio receivers in the UK in February 2013 which states that a receiver sold in the UK must be capable of decoding a DAB+ stream of up to 144 capacity units.
 Radios must support DAB+ to receive the digital tick mark.
 However this is not mandatory and many retailers continue to sell DAB receivers that do not support DAB+.